The Space Pirates: Production

 This serial was written as a replacement for The Dream Spinner by Paul Wheeler, which for technical reasons was dropped at a late stage in production.
 This is the last story to be produced by Peter Bryant, although it was originally intended that he receive the producer's credit on Doctor Who and the Silurians.
 This changed when Barry Letts was appointed the series' producer on a full-time basis.

 Patrick Troughton, Frazer Hines and Wendy Padbury were all away on location filming The War Games during the production of episode six and appear only in pre-filmed inserts.
 Thus, this is one of only two 1960s episodes to have none of the regular cast present for a studio recording, the other being the 1965 story "Mission to the Unknown".

 This was the first Doctor Who serial on which John Nathan-Turner worked as a floor assistant.
 Nathan-Turner would become the unit production manager of the show in 1977 and the producer in 1980, a role he held until the series' cancellation in 1989.

 Missing episodes

 All episodes, except Episode 2 (preserved as an original negative 35mm film telerecording), are missing from the BBC archives.
 Pre-filmed inserts from Episode 1 also exist, as well as the audio soundtrack for all episodes.
 Episode 6 of the story is chronologically the final missing episode of Doctor Who.
-The only reason Episode 2 survives is due to it rather unusually being a 35mm film studio show recording.
-The BBC deemed it "historically significant" and retained their copy.
+Episode 2 survived due to it rather unusually being a 35mm film studio show recording - the BBC deemed it "historically significant" and retained their copy.

-In 1998, Episode 2 of this story (the single episode already held in the BBC archives) was discovered in the collection of an amateur video enthusiast.
-The episode is the earliest known existing off-air domestic videotape recording of an episode of Doctor Who.
+In addition, an off-air recording of Episode 2 was later discovered in the collection of an amateur video enthusiast.
+The episode is the earliest known existing home video recording of an episode of Doctor Who.

-This is the final story which is considered to have episodes missing due to no video being known to exist.
-Whilst part 1 of the Third Doctor story The Mind of Evil is missing its authentic colour image data, it still has complete video, even if only available in either monochrome (on VHS) or manually colourised form (on DVD and Blu-ray).